Dr Damian Stoupe (MNCS Acc) - the fun counsellor

 Making a choice to work with a counsellor and improve your mental health is not easy but it is rewarding and worthwhile.
 I aim to make you feel as safe and comfortable as possible while we work together towards your goals and rediscover the meaning of fun in your life.

 From the start I will try and make the process as easy as possible.
 Either give me a call or drop me an email using the links provided.
 Once we have made contact we can agree a time to have an initial chat, for about 15 mins, about what you want from counselling and how I might be able to help you (this can be done over the phone or through the secure, encrypted video conferencing platform (doxy.me) that I use.
 At the end of this session I will suggest that you take a day or so to think over what was said and decide if you want to continue seeing me as your counsellor.
-If you do, then we can arrange another hour-long session and begin our work together.
+If you do, then just let me know and I will send you a link to my online appointment page and you can book an appointment at a time to suit you.
+The we can begin work!

 Training, qualifications & experience